movAX13h/turrican2tools/README.md

 ## EIFS - Executable Integrated File System

 All data of the game is packed and appended to the main game executable in form of EIFS blocks.
-The last EIFS block is ready first by the game and contains a TOC for all other files.
+The last EIFS block is read first by the game and contains a TOC for all other files.

 ### Identification
 6 bytes at end of file/section: